puppeteer/puppeteer/README.md

 5. Use debugger in test browser

     This will let you debug test code.
-For example, you can step over `await page.click()` and see the click happen in the browser.
+For example, you can step over `await page.click()` in the test browser and see the click happen in the application code browser.

     Note that you won't be able to run `await page.click()` in the test browser console due to this [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=833928).
 So if